codinguncut/dojo-game/Readme.md

 # About

 Game starter pack for Coder Dojo using the [Phaser](phaser.io) game engine.
+Phaser engine supports all modern browser as well as mobile devices.

-It allows children of all ages to build a physics-based game in less than 100 lines of code.
+The starter pack allows children of all ages to build a physics-based game in less than 100 lines of code.

 Using the free "Visual Studio Code" tool (Mac, Linux, Windows) full autocomplete and syntax checking support are available.
 The game is written in TypeScript to support better IDE support, but for all practical purposes is written in Javascript.

-[Demo](http://codinguncut.github.io/dojo-game/) (give it a moment to load)
+[Game Demo](http://codinguncut.github.io/dojo-game/) (assets need a moment to load)

 # Getting Started
 * Software